booth-algo/RISC-V-T24/Lab_4.md

 Working as a team with people you don't know is a challenge.
 It is often much easier to work on your own.
 You are required to work as a team because:
 1. The coursework for this module is too large for one person to complete.
-2. You learn much more from each other provided that the "stronger" student is prepare to teach the "weaker" student - both will benefit, and those in need of help willing to admit and ask.
+2. You learn much more from each other provided that the "stronger" student is prepare to teach the "weaker" student - both will benefit provided that those need help are willing to admit and ask.
 3. Github was created mainly to provide a collaboration tool.
-You will be force to learn and use Git and Github, which is part of the education goal of this module.
+You will be forced to learn how to use Git and Github, which is part of the educational goals of this module.
 4. It may improve your social skills.

 >Introduce yourself to each other by doing a 5 minutes each one-on-one chat.
-This will take only 15 minutes, but it is important to do this a this stage.
+This will take only 15 minutes, but it is important to do this at this stage.

 <br>